 The Fine Regulation provides the range of the base fines for cartels: for undertakings/association of undertakings, it is between 2% and 4% of turnover for the latest financial year before the date of the Authority's decision.
 After calculating the base fine, the Authority applies aggravating and mitigating factors to calculate the final fine for the relevant undertaking or association of undertakings.

 The Authority's fine for cartels cannot exceed 10% of the relevant undertaking's turnover generated in Turkey in the financial year preceding the date of the decision to impose a fine.
-The minimum fine is currently TRY26,027 (approximately USD4.50 and EUR3.98).
+The minimum fine is TRY31,903 for 2020 (approximately USD4,800 and EUR4,400 based on the current exchange rate).